How to Shape Beard Under Chin: The Secret to a Clean Look

 Even the best technique won’t work without the right tools.
 Here’s what you’ll need to get that crisp, even trim:

-- Comb for beard trimming: The KentDO folding barber comb helps guide your clipper for an even finish and prevents over-trimming.
+• Comb for beard trimming: Helps guide your clipper for an even finish and prevents over-trimming.

-- Mirror and lighting: Good visibility ensures balanced lines.
+• Mirror and lighting: Clear visibility ensures symmetrical shaping.

 💡 A comb for beard trimming like KentDO ensures even shaping and prevents uneven haircut lines.